mobilejazz/harmony-reference/Repository.md

 # Repository

 A `Repository` is a class responsible of redirecting get/put/delete actions to one or many [`DataSource`](DataSource.md)s.
 This redirect semantic is encapsulated in [`Operation`](Operation.md) objects.

-A good example of `Repository` is the [`NetworkStorageRepository`](NetworkStorageRepository.md), which depending on the `Operation` used on each request can obtain data from an storage-based data soruce or from a network-based data source.
+A good example of `Repository` is the [`NetworkStorageRepository`](NetworkStorageRepository.md), which depending on the `Operation` used on each request can obtain data from an storage-based data source or from a network-based data source.
 The most basic repository is the [`SingleDataSourceRepository`](SingleDataSourceRepository.md) which redirects all calls to the single data source that encapsulates.

 ## Usage